CX Predictions for 2021

 Investing in consistent omni-channel delivery will be ubiquitous across brands and industries in 2021, and safety will remain a key variable in the equation of excellent customer experience.
 From eCommerce and curbside pick-up to omni-channel returns, consumer brands will continue to strive for effectiveness and efficiency in the buy anywhere / anyway model.
 B2B product brands will also continue investments in contactless and digital store-fronts.
 We see this especially with our manufacturing and home construction clients who are pivoting from B2B and B2B2C to straight B2C while also applying the B2C capabilities to their legacy B2B customers.

-According to PWC, 82% of office workers would prefer to continue working remotely, at least part of the time, even after Covid-19 has subsided.
+Brands that successfully ‘Stabilize’ in 2021 will embrace the remote model, which is emerging as the employee preference: According to PWC, 82% of office workers would prefer to continue working remotely, at least part of the time, even after Covid-19 has subsided.
 Employee acquisition and retention may become dependent on this flexibility, making it even more important to educate employees on how to communicate virtually, leverage AI to streamline operations, and create a mechanism to motivate employees to keep on top of responsibilities.

 To coincide with investments in omni-channel and self-service, brands that advance will go beyond point-solutions to rethink their entire customer management eco-system.
 With more digital interactions and resulting data, brands will formalize new or additional investments in customer data strategies and address challenges in identity resolution and customer data management.
 They will also evaluate their MarTech eco-system and integrations to determine readiness to deliver against new use cases emerging from heightened digital demand.